Kaihchen1230/JobFirst/document/user_stories.md

 6. As a job applicant I want to see the employer profile page so that I will know if this employer is someone I want to work for.
 7. As an employer I want to see the job applicant's profile page so that I will know if this applicant meets my hiring requirement.
 8. As an employer I want to have a list of the jobs that I posted so that I can keep track of hiring record.
-9. As an employer I want to have a list of the job applicants that applied for the jobs I posted so I can keep track of the applicant that is interesting in the position.
+9. As an employer I want to have a list of the job applicants that applied for the jobs I posted so I can keep track of the applicant that is interested in the position.
 10. As an employer I want to group my job applicant list by the jobs they applied to so that I will keep a record for who is applying for which job.

 ## Jie Lan: